-Researchers believe that for a person to develop psoriasis, the individual must have a combination of the genes that cause psoriasis and be exposed to specific external factors known as “triggers”.
+Researchers believe that for a person to develop the disease, the individual must have a combination of the genes that cause it and be exposed to specific external factors known as “triggers”.

 One of those triggers could be: stress, injury to the skin, certain medications, and infections.

 Obviously my daughter (and I) carry the gene they believe predisposes one to developing this condition.
 I was unaware I even carried this gene until my own spots started to appear around the same time her’s started.
 I actually do not believe my daughter was exposed to any of those triggers.

 The website says, “you can have had the strep bacteria and not even know it”, which is one of the MAIN triggers of Guttate Psoriasis in children.